Owling797/stock_prediction_app/README.md

-# Stock_prediction_app
+# Stock prediction app
-A small project as part of the technopark program
+A small project as a part of the technopark program

 ## What is it
 This is a prototype of an educational tool for novice investors.